 - Environmental Requirements: These are becoming standard practice among many salon owners.
 Discover the local regulations for waste disposal and other sustainable measures.

-If you’re thinking about starting a salon, don’t get caught up in comparing costs.
+If you’re thinking about starting a hair salon, don’t get caught up in comparing costs.
 There are so many different factors that can affect how much you’ll need to spend, like where you’re located, what kind of services you offer, and who your target market is.
 But, it’s definitely a good idea to take a look at your expenses before you dive in.

-You can do some research online, talk to other salon owners, or find a business mentor who can help you out.
+You can do some research online, talk to other hair salon owners, or find a business mentor who can help you out.
 And when you’re thinking about expenses, there are a few different categories you’ll want to consider.

-- Facilities: Your salon should have proper lighting, plumbing, and electricity.
+- Facilities: Your hair salon should have proper lighting, plumbing, and electricity.
 The decoration is also a vital aspect.

 - Salon Equipment: Consider appropriate furniture, like chairs, workstations, and washing basins.
 Then, focus on other necessary tools and products like hairbrushes and towels.